sendgrid/sendgrid-go/use-cases/README.md

-This documentation provides examples for specific use cases.
+This documentation provides examples for specific Twilio SendGrid use cases.
 Please [open an issue](https://github.com/sendgrid/sendgrid-go/issues) or make a pull request for any use cases you would like us to document here.
 Thank you!

 # Email Use Cases